wjschne/unusualprofile/README.md

 # Example

-To use the unusualprofile package, all that is needed is to know the correlations, means, and standard deviations among a set of continuous variables and at least one row of data from that set of variables.
+To use the unusualprofile package, one needs to know the correlations, means, and standard deviations among a set of continuous variables and at least one row of data from that set of variables.

 Suppose we have set of variables that have the following relationships: